Need some quick tips or guidance? Read more on our blog!

 Specialist cover for a range of community groups and activities, including youth clubs, leisure trusts, community centres, village halls, residents’ associations, arts and crafts classes, play groups, parent and toddler groups, drama, dance and theatre groups, voluntary groups, community transport groups and more.

 We’ve used our 30 years’ experience to build bespoke products and insurance schemes that meet the ever-evolving needs of charities and not-for-profits - including cover for; buildings and contents, single vehicles and motor fleets, business interruption, trustees’ indemnity, employers’ and public liability insurance and more.

 We want you to have time to focus on your social mission, so we’ve developed products designed to protect you as your organisation grows, with expert support and advice on hand from our specialist team of account managers.

 As a specialist charity insurance broker, we understand that you’ve got a lot on your plate – which is why we aim to make finding the right cover an easy process.
 Find out more about small charity insurance by reading our FAQs.

-The cost of your small charity insurance will depend on a number of factors, so Zurich will need to know a bit of information about your organisation and its activities before providing a quote, such as:
+The cost of your small charity insurance will depend on a number of factors, so Markel Direct will need to know a bit of information about your organisation and its activities before providing a quote, such as: